 Can You Store Ground Coffee in the Fridge?

-Storing your ground coffee in the refrigerator can help keep it fresher for longer if you don’t plan to use it for a while, but how long can you keep ground coffee in the fridge?
+Storing your ground coffee in the refrigerator can help keep it fresher for longer if you do not plan to use it for a while, but how long can you keep ground coffee in the fridge?
 Typically, it can last up to 4 weeks in the fridge, but after that, its freshness will deplete, along with its taste and potency.

 When coffee beans are roasted, they lose moisture, making them ready to soak up water.
 A refrigerator produces a lot of moisture, and by storing your coffee grounds in the fridge, the grounds will absorb it.
 The process of taking your coffee in and out of the fridge causes fluctuations in temperature, which builds up condensation.
 This type of moisture will affect your coffee, diminishing its flavor.